You set up your business structure for your nutrition private practice - now what?

 So it can be deceiving when you view the money in your accounts.
 You may think you are big pimpin’.
 However, a good portion of the money in my business account disappears when I go to make my quarterly tax payments.

-Curious to see what percentage you might fall in?
-Here are the federal income tax brackets for 2018-2019.
+Curious to see what percentage you might fall in.
+Here are the federal income tax brackets for 2022/2023

 Get a Business Credit Card

-Just like a separate bank account, using a business-specific credit card not only makes record-keeping easier, it can ensure that you maintain the “corporate veil” that protects your personal assets—one of the key benefits of having a LLC or incorporation.
-I know this sounds like a no-brainer but be sure you use your personal credit card for personal expenses, and your business card for business expenses.
+Just like a separate bank account, using a business-specific credit card not only makes record-keeping easier, it can ensure that you maintain the “corporate veil” that protects your personal assets—one of the key benefits of having an LLC or incorporation.
+I know this sounds like a no-brainer but be sure you use your personal credit card for personal expenses and your business card for business expenses.

 I am a travel junkie which means I love my points.
 In fact, Marc and I go on at least one ‘free’ trip each year just using our points.

 Therefore, it is no surprise I have a handful of American Express cards.
-Between the sign on bonuses, retail offers and ease of earning and combining points Amex makes it easy to acru a big old pile of points.
+Between the sign-on bonuses, retail offers, and ease of earning and combining points Amex makes it easy to accrue a big old pile of points.
 Below is a picture of me chillin’ in my business class seat (thanks to points) on Emirates to Greece in October.
 All because I was a boss about how I expensed my purchases.

-I have two personal Amex’s: The Platinum Card & The EveryDay Card and one business card the Blue Business Plus Card.
+I have three Amex Cards: The Platinum Card & The EveryDay Card.
+In addition, I have the AMEX Blue Business Plus Card.
 I always keep my business and personal transactions separate.
 However, Amex allows me to combine my points.
+Boom shake the room.
+Let it rain points 🙂

 The Reimbursement Dietitian Tip